Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Benchmark Protocol and Task Details

 \paragraph{Static judge-based tasks.} AlpacaEval 2.0 occupies a middle point between static verification and interactive RL.
 The task remains single-turn, but the reward is supplied by an LLM judge rather than a deterministic checker.

 \paragraph{Interactive rollout tasks.} ALFWorld and WebShop require explicit interaction loops with stateful environments.
 DeepSearchQA is implemented as a tool-augmented interactive QA task built on the \texttt{google/deepsearchqa} dataset, using a custom ReAct-style search-and-judge evaluator rather than the original paper's full protocol.
-Across all three tasks, useful improvement requires a functioning online loop rather than a static fine-tuning script alone.
+Across all three tasks, useful improvement requires task-grounded interaction or trajectory construction rather than plain single-turn fine-tuning alone.
+Scores for adapted tasks should be interpreted as benchmark-internal measurements under the unified agent interface, not as direct submissions to the original leaderboards.